 Provide details of the project budget using the specific categories provided in the first table.
 The first table must be completed.
-Additional details may be provided in the second table (or an attached table).
+Additional details may be provided in additional tables.

 Budget Description (Section 6)

 Describe the source of sufficient nonfederal matching funds.
 WCMP Grant projects with a total budget of \$60,000 or less require a 50% match.
 Projects with a total budget larger than \$60,000 require a 60% match.
 Federal funds may not be used as match for WCMP Grants.
 All matching funds or in-kind expenses must be spent during the grant period (no prior match is allowed).